simonehagey/orbdot/docs/source/models.rst

 Model Parameters
 ================
-It is important for the user to be familiar with the symbols and definitions of the OrbDot parameter set, described in the table below.
+It is important for the user to be familiar with the symbols and definitions of the OrbDot parameter set, listed in the table below.
 Some of these parameters are not currently implemented in the OrbDot models, but are planned for future integration.
 These are indicated with a footnote [*].

 **Orbital Elements**